jhakonen/wot-teamspeak-mod/README.md

 Changelog
 ---------
+Version 0.2.0, 25.9.2014:
+- Added notification to minimap when player is speaking.
+- Reduced amount of logging spam in python.log.
+- Fixed wot nickname not updating to teamspeak client if the client wasn't connect to teamspeak server before entering garage or battle.

 Version 0.1.2, 15.9.2014:
 - Fixed battle failing to start if TS client wasn't running.
 - Fixed WOT hanging a second every time the mod tried to (re)connect to TS.